What Does a Successful E-Commerce Merchandising Strategy Look Like?

 A Smart Search Bar

 An intelligent search bar is no longer a nice-to-have functionality for your online shop — it’s increasingly becoming a necessity of a successful e-commerce merchandising strategy.
-Look for a smart search bar that incorporates features like autocomplete, synonym recognition, and semantic understanding into it.
-Also, consider a search bar with advanced filtering options that allow customers to narrow down their search results based on criteria, such as price, color, size, or brand.
+Look for a smart search bar that incorporates features like autocomplete, synonym recognition, spell correction, and semantic understanding into it.
+Also, consider a search bar with advanced filtering options that allow customers

 Underneath search recall and ranking algorithms, which interprets visitor queries and ranks them accordingly, there should be multiple layers of personalization that take into account a shopper’s affinity for a particular product or service based on their past behavior (e.g., add-to-carts, search queries, or category views), current preferences, and user demographics.
 So, if a customer tends to purchase a certain brand of skin care products from your e-commerce store, then your digital merchandising tool should automatically respond to this information in the search results, category pages, and more.